steveschnepp/blog.pwkf.org/_posts/2022-12-22-microservices-are-harmful.md

 ## Robustness

-It is true that microservices are usually more robust than monoliths.
+It is true that micro-services are usually more robust than monoliths.
 But funnily it is not because a monolith isn't.
 It is more because that distributed architectures are hard and less forgiving.

-Therefore, you'll spend more time coping with distributed failures as it is much more apparent immediatly.
+Therefore, you'll spend more time coping with distributed failures as it is much more apparent immediately.

-If it isn't yet the case in your organisation, beware!
+If it isn't yet the case in your organization, beware!
 It will come soon, and it always comes in a *catastrophic* way.

 The usual solution is to have redundancy all over the place.
 Which can also be applied in monoliths.
-Just have more instances of the monoliths, and you'll be as robust as microservices.
+Just have more instances of the monoliths, and you'll be as robust as micro-services.

 Do you remember the glory days of PHP ?
 Vast arrays of Apache servers with